dfinity/ic-repl/README.md

 * `wasm_profiling(path)/wasm_profiling(path, vec { func_name })`: load Wasm module, instrument the code and store as a blob value.
 Calling profiled canister binds the cost to variable `__cost_{id}` or `__cost__`.
 The second argument of func_names is optional.
 If provided, it will only count and trace the provided functions.
 * `flamegraph(canister_id, title, filename)`: generate flamegraph for the last update call to canister_id, with title and write to `{filename}.svg`.
 The cost of the update call is returned.
 * `concat(e1, e2)`: concatenate two vec/record/text together.
-* `add/sub/mul/div(e1, e2)`: addition/subtraction/multiplication/division of two integer numbers.
+* `add/sub/mul/div(e1, e2)`: addition/subtraction/multiplication/division of two integer/float numbers.
+If one of the arguments is float32/float64, the result is float64; otherwise, the result is integer.
+You can use type annotation to get the integer part of the float number.
+For example `div((mul(div(1, 3.0), 1000) : nat), 100.0)` returns `3.33`.

 ## Object methods